juhasev/sample-ninja-help/localizations-editor.md

 You can toggle **translated** status on/off by clicking on icon before each item.
 Translated status is automatically toggle on after you edit each translation.

+> **SampleNinja** used AI machine translations and therefore non English languages are marked as "Untranslated".
+If you have happy with the machine translation click on the yellow button to set translated.

 > You cannot edit main landing page or email template body translations that use Markdown here.
 Those edits should be done using the template editors.